 Always use the least toxic solvent possible.
 Denatured or isopropyl alcohol, acetone and odorless mineral spirits are less toxic than solvents such as xylene or ethylene.

-Aerosol Sprays - Aerosol sprays, such as fixatives, spray paint and spray adhesives are extremely dangerous if the fine mists produced by these products are inhaled.
+Aerosol Sprays - Aerosol sprays - such as fixatives, spray paint and spray adhesives - are extremely dangerous if the fine mists produced by these products are inhaled.
 Air brushes and spray guns are equally hazardous.
-Use aerosol sprays in a well-ventilated area and wear a a respirator with a filter cartridge appropriate for the hazard.
+Use aerosol sprays in a well-ventilated area and wear a respirator with a filter cartridge appropriate for the hazard.
 Contact the Director of EH&S for assistance.

 Corrosives - The acids and alkalis used in ceramics, photo chemicals, paint removers and similar materials can be very corrosive to the skin, eyes, respiratory system and gastrointestinal system.
 Likewise, the acids and alkalis used to etch metals and glass can be very dangerous.
 Strong acids, such as hydrochloric, sulfuric, nitric and perchloric acid, require special handling as outlined in the MSDS.
 Alkalis, such as caustic potash, caustic soda, quicklime and unslaked lime also require special treatment.
 Remember, because of the strong thermal reaction, always add acid to water, not water to acid.

 Paints and Pigments - Many paints and color pigments contain hazardous heavy metals, such as lead, chromium, cadmium and barium.
 As previously mentioned, these heavy metals can cause neurological, respiratory and reproductive damage.
 The table below outlines common paint pigments and their toxic metal component: